Mabel Daniels

-Mabel Wheeler Daniels (November 27, 1878 in Swampscott, Massachusetts – March 10, 1971 in Boston) was an American composer, conductor, and teacher.
+Mabel Daniels, also known as Mabel Wheeler Daniels, (November 27, 1877 in Swampscott, Massachusetts – March 10, 1971 in Boston) was an American composer, conductor, and teacher.
 She attended Radcliffe College and studied with George Whitefield Chadwick before traveling to Germany for further study with Ludwig Thuille in Munich.
 Upon her return to the United States she became head of the music department at Simmons College, serving there until 1918.
 She continued working until late in her life, and was given honorary degrees by both Boston University and Tufts University.
 Much of her output was choral, though she wrote a handful of operettas and some orchestral and chamber works.

 Biography

 Background and early life

 On November 27, 1877, Mabel Wheeler Daniels was born in Swampscott, Massachusetts.
 Music took early influence in Daniels' career.
 She was born in a musically prominent family, both her parents sang in Boston's Handel and Haydn Society.

 In her early years, Daniels studied the piano and by age 10 she began writing her own compositions.
 She attended Radcliffe College where she sang soprano.
 There she participated in the glee club as well as performing lead for numerous operettas.
 Along with her performance credentials, Daniels continued her composition writing and conducting two student operettas.
 In 1900, Daniels graduated from Radcliffe magna cum laude.
 Daniels studied with George Chadwick at the New England Conservatory of Music, there Chadwick encouraged Daniels to enroll in the Munich Conservatory to study under one of his old students, Ludwig Thuille.
 Travelling to Munich, Daniels boldly insisted on auditioning for Bernhard Stavenhagen’s score-reading class.
 Up until that point no woman had successfully gained admittance to the class.
 Daniels recalls her experience auditioning for this position in front of a class of 30 males: